 KOHO is a fintech company.
 KOHO does not have any physical bank branch or underlying banking structure.

-- You struggle when it comes to using a traditional credit card properly
+- You struggle when it comes to qualifying for a traditional credit card

 - You want to consolidate your savings goals and credit card benefits

-- You plan to use it where Visa does not work
+- You plan to use it where Mastercard does not work

 Koho is a fantastic option for those who want to learn how to manage their finances better and to help with budgeting.

-No matter what your credit score is, you can get a Koho card, make Visa purchases with it, and even collect cash back.
+No matter what your credit score is, you can get a Koho card, make Mastercard purchases with it, and even collect cash back.
+Check out the Koho savings account, which gives you a decent interest rate on your money.